BudgieInWA/nomic-beginnings/RULES.md

 This rule takes precedence over every other rule determining the winner.

 **302.** *mutable.* A new player may be admitted into the game by a vote.
-Every eligible voter must vote and the player is admitted if and only if the vote it unanimous.
+Every eligible voter must vote and the player is admitted if and only if the vote is unanimous.